GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 print('K-means clustering: pizza products, by product-name') name_y_kmeans, name_clusternames, pizza_names_df = clf.complete_clustering(pizza_df, 2,
                  nclusters_pizza, max_features, 'Pizza products', 'predicted_name', plotting_package, export_graph)```

 ```

 #### non-pizza clustering

+For the non-pizza products K-means clustering was conducted using the product_type_name.
+Then for the products in each initial cluster, clustering is applied again using the data in the product_name column.
+The results of each clustering are presented using pie charts.
+In total 30 product types where identified, with 15 different products for each type, resulting in the identification of 450 different non-pizza product names.

 ```python
 #Conduct K-means clustering on product category
 print('K-means clustering: non-pizza products, by product-category')